antsanchez/go-download-web/README.md

 # Setting the number of concurrent connections to 10:
 $ ./go-download-web -u https://example.com -s 10

-# Also scrapping URLs with query params:
+# Scrape a website without ignoring query params on URLs
 $ ./go-download-web -u https://example.com -q

 # Change the domain name of the downloaded copy: